 —with Quincy Mills, eds.
 Black Subjects in Africa and its Diasporas: Race and Gender in Research and Writing.
-New York: Palgrave Macmillan Press, 2011.
+New York: Palgrave, 2011.

-Politics of Social Change in Ghana: The Konkomba Struggle for Political Equality.
-New York: Palgrave Macmillan Press, 2010.
+The Politics of Social Change in Ghana: The Konkomba Struggle for Political Equality.
+Palgrave, 2010.

 Articles, Book Chapters, and Journals: